Yadsingh12/ISL_character_detector/README.md

 WHEN NUMBERS NOT CONVEY EVERYTHING:

+Since, I was short on data, I chose not to have a seperate tarining dataset.
 I was exciting to see my model gaining an accuacy of 80 percent on validation dataset.
 However, I did not noticed that since, the model was not trained in one go, the random split between training and validation dataset would be different each time.
 This meant that when I retrain the model at a different time, it had already been trained on most of the validation dataset.

+RETRAINING THE MODEL:
+After being upset about my model's poor performance when used for live detection, I chose to retrain my model.
+I thought maybe more training would be beneficial.
+After training, the newer model (version_2) got a 90 percent accuracy on validation dataset and an increase in performance in live detection but it was still biased and would output a haandful of characters('B' 'C' 'D' 'G') in place of the correct labels most of the time in live detection.